-The minimum grade point average for admission to a Master's program as a conditionally admitted mature student is 2.67 ("B-").
+The minimum grade point average for admission to a Master's program as a conditionally admitted mature student is 2.67 (B-).

 A student conditionally admitted to a graduate program must earn a grade point average of at least 3.00 (B) in each of the first two 3 credit hour graduate courses taken.
 The first two courses will be determined by the Program and approved by the Vice Provost Student Recruitment or designate.
 If this condition is successfully met, the student's status will be changed to regular graduate student status.
-If it is not, the student will be required to withdraw from the program.
+If the condition is not met, the student will be required to withdraw from the Program.